samslat3r/saynotobadchecksum/README.md

 ## Overview
-This is a demonstration of a fully serverless pipeline for secure file uploads with automaated malware scanning.
+This is a demonstration of a fully serverless pipeline for secure file uploads with automated malware scanning.
 Currently only supports uploads through a presigned URL.
 Malicious files are auto-deleted.

 Files uploaded through a presigned URL are stored in S3, indexed in DynamoDB, and scanned with VirusTotal.